quesada/josequesada.docpad/src/documents/posts/amazon.html.md

 ).
 Estimates on Amazon’s conversion rates range from 9.8 to 18 percent.
 Whatever the actual number is, it's far higher than the industry average.
 Amazon's behavioral targeting strategy is brilliant.

+Behavioral Targeting is one of the most efficient, proactive strategies that an online store can undertake.